-Generally, the policy looks to retain the terraces and the Apothecary Building, as a group, with some potential for adaptation and adjustments to the rear wings and adaptation of the interiors within the framework of their significance.
+Generally, the policy looks to retain the Terrace and the Apothecary Buildings, as a group, with some potential for adaptation and adjustments to the rear wings of the Terrace Building and adaptation of the interiors within the framework of their significance.

 The policy with regard to the Bon Marche Building adopts a different approach as the significance of that building is principally found in the external form of the early building and to a lesser extent the 1928 addition.
-As the building has been comprehensively redeveloped for educational use, there are relatively few constraints on future works provided that they do not impact on identified areas of high significance.
+As the building has been comprehensively redeveloped for educational use, there are relatively few constraints on future works provided that they do not impact on identified areas of high significance and look to retain parts of the early internal structure that remain including early floor levels and structural elements.